jamesfebin/AIBodh-Website/_posts/2025-09-16-bevy-rust-game-development-chapter-1.markdown

 **This is a bit going over my head!**

 Yea, don't worry, we have many more chapters to go and as you move through them, we will tackle this.
-It's alright to understand these concepts now.
+It's alright to not understand these concepts now.

 ### Animation System Components